EventStore/documentation/docs/cloud/intro/README.md

 ### Login to Cloud console

-With the new account you can login to the [Cloud console](https://console.eventstore.cloud).
+With the new account, you can log in to the [Cloud console](https://console.eventstore.cloud).
 From the console you can manage your organisations, users, projects and EventStoreDB clusters.

 ::: warning Gated provisioning
 You won't be able to create new cloud resources like networks and clusters.
 Click on the `Request to enable provisioning` link to get provisioning enabled.